 PHASE 3 - FUNDED & EXECUTED RESEARCH (ONGOING)

 - Engaging patients and loved ones to fight back against CD by raising money and awareness for research through the Castleman Warrior program and contributing blood and other tissue samples for research.
 Over 200 guests attended our 2015 Quest for a Cure Gala in Philadelphia, PA!
 The 2nd Annual Quest for a Cure Gala hosted 300 guests!
+For more information about the 2017 Quest for a Cure Gala click here.

 - Building a global patient registry for CD through a major collaborative partnership.